jmhardison/jonathanhardison-com/_posts/2011-03-17-what-is-a-craplet.markdown

 tags: []
 comments: []
 ---
-<p>Craplet - An inferior, cheaply produced, cheaply sold device in the form factor of a tablet computer.
+Craplet - An inferior, cheaply produced, cheaply sold device in the form factor of a tablet computer.
 Meant to compete with the now infamous iPad, but in the same stroke vastly undercut the price.
-These devices can come so cheap you might just find them mixed in with gum at the checkout line in Walmart.</p>
+These devices can come so cheap you might just find them mixed in with gum at the checkout line in Walmart.

-<p>Please, don't fall for the craplets!
-Show the world you want a real tablet!</p>
+Please, don't fall for the craplets!
+Show the world you want a real tablet!